sergeysolovev/hyphenated/README.md

 Self-ev~i~dent.
 Ev~i~dent to one’s self and to no~body else.
 ```

-Here soft hyphens are replaced with `~` only for demostration purposes.
+Here soft hyphens are replaced with `~` only for demonstration purposes.

 ## Browser example